James Reid (actor): 2020–present: Transparent Arts label, Lovescene, North American Tour, and return to acting

+In December 2022, Reid announced his first North American Tour which will start in January 2023 to promote his Lovescene album.

+On July 29, 2024, Careless, Reid's management agency announced the departure of Liza Soberano from their agency.
+On October 6, 2024, Reid made a homecoming appearance as a Kapamilya and appeared at ASAP for the first time after six years.

+In July 2025, Reid went on a joint concert tour with Maki in Canada, with stops in Winnipeg, Toronto, Calgary, and Edmonton.

+In August 2025, it was announced that Reid will star in a primetime drama series after more than 8 years since Till I Met You with her former on screen partner Nadine Lustre, with in a surprise tandem with Kathryn Bernardo.

 Influences

-Reid is an avid listener of R&B music, he cites Chris Brown as an early influence for him.
+Reid is an avid listener of R&B music, and he cites Chris Brown as an early influence for him.
 After his stint in the Pinoy Big Brother house, Reid signed with Star Magic and would often perform in mall shows.
-He would sing pop rock and alternative pop songs.
-He has mentioned that he likes to listen to Maroon 5 and The Script and often sang their songs in his live performances.
+He would sing covers of pop rock and alternative pop songs.
+He has mentioned that he likes to listen to Maroon 5 and The Script and often performed their songs in his live performances.